 What else should you know about Jewish Life at Susquehanna?

 - Our Jewish & Israel Studies minor offers a regular cycle of courses and learning opportunities.

 - There are about 70 self-identified Jewish students on campus.
 Congregation Beth El in Sunbury is about 15 minutes away.
 It is a non-affiliated congregation.

-- Hillel actively communicates with other regional college Jewish communities.
-These include the Hillels at Bucknell University, Dickinson College, Juniata College and Franklin and Marshal College.
+- Hillel actively communicates with other regional college Jewish communities, including at Bucknell University, Dickinson College, Juniata College, and Franklin and Marshal College.

 - Instructors work with students to make allowances for students who wish to return home for High Holidays or who worship locally and may need to miss class.

-- Hillel hosts a 150 person Passover Seder each year.
+- Hillel hosts a 150-person Passover Seder each year.
 This is one of the largest events for Hillel each year.
-There is limited kosher food is available during Passover in the university cafeteria.
+Limited kosher food is available during Passover in the university cafeteria.
 Arrangements can be made to use the kosher kitchen in the Hillel House as well.

 Student deacons work with the chaplain to plan and lead worship, plan retreats and service opportunities, and advocate for social and environmental justice.

 Troy Spencer '18 | Hummelstown, Pa. | Religious Studies